Skip to main content

 What’s Covered:

-Looking to practice your pitch or come one step closer to mastering your favorite instrument?
-Summer music programs may strike a chord with you.
-Participate in one of these programs to dive deep into a wide variety of musical subjects, which will help you prepare for advanced music courses, learn about career opportunities in music, and explore passions ranging from a capella to the oboe.
+Are you looking to practice your pitch or come a step closer to mastering your favorite instrument?
+If so, summer music programs may strike a chord with you.
+Participating in one of these programs will allow you to dive deep into various musical subjects, which will help you prepare for advanced music courses, learn about career opportunities in music, and explore passions ranging from a cappella to the oboe.

-The cost of summer music programs can vary from being free to a significant investment.
-Below is a list of 20 summer music programs, with a focus on options that are both high-quality and low-cost.
-Take a look below!
+The cost of summer music programs can range from completely free to a significant investment.
+Below is a list of 26 summer music programs, with a focus on high-quality and low-cost options.

 Location: University of Denver